Midwives work in shifts, so you will probably see several during your labour and hospital stay.

 You need a referral from a doctor to see a midwife at a pregnancy care clinic in a hospital.

 The cost of midwifery services at pregnancy care clinics vary depending on the provider.
 Contact the hospital before you attend if you would like more information about cost.

 Whether you choose to deliver your baby in the private or public system, a private midwife will need to have a prior arrangement with the hospital to be able to attend the birth.

 RegulationAustralian Health Practitioner Regulation Agency (AHPRA)

 RegistrationA midwife must be registered with the Nursing and Midwifery Board of Australia.

-- Write down a list of questions to ask while you’re there.
+- Write down a list of questions to ask the midwife while you’re there.

 - If you want to use a private midwife, be sure to check their qualifications, experience and costs.

 At your first visit a midwife will discuss your health background, your pregnancy and any concerns you may have.
 They will also discuss your preferred model of care.